NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 You may need to run this multiple times to ensure everything is ok before committing.

-### Generating the allure report from a github test run
+### Generating the allure report from a GitHub test run
-To generate and view the results of a github test run, first authenticate to github by running this and following instructions
+To generate and view the results of a GitHub test run, first authenticate to GitHub by running this and following instructions
 ```
 gh auth login
 ```
-Then download the alluere results by noting the github run id in a browser and running this
+Then download the allure results by noting the GitHub run ID in a browser and running this
 ```
 GITHUB_RUN_ID=11523235428 make download-allure-report
 ```

+# UI testing
+This pack has recently been updated to include UI-based testing using Playwright for CPTS-UI.
+It will run headless using the Chrome browser

+## Recording new tests:
+Playwright contains a handy (but not perfect) feature which will record actions you make and give you the code for them to begin, run the command: <br />
+`playwright codegen`